-Starting with the development of first programming language in 19th century we kept on evolving with the needs and drawbacks of the preceding languages.
+Starting with the development of the first programming language in the 19th century, we kept on evolving with the needs and drawbacks of the preceding languages.

 Procedure Oriented Programming Language (POP)

-C language shook the computer world; it appeared as if a perfect language has been found which is well equipped and sufficient for the development of system code.
+C language shook the computer world; it appeared as if a perfect language had been found which is well equipped and sufficient for the development of system code.

-With every perfect thing there come some disadvantages, same was true for C. Codes in small and medium size were easily handled, but the long sized codes became difficult to manage and manipulate.
+With every perfect thing, there come some disadvantages, the same was true for C. Codes in small and medium size were easily handled, but the long-sized codes became difficult to manage and manipulate.

 Disadvantage of Procedure Oriented Programming Language (POP)

-There were following disadvantages which were faced with this approach of programming:
+There were the following disadvantages which were faced with this approach of programming:

 - Every function could access the global variables; hence necessary changes were required to be made in function definition so that manipulation of data values can be done only when required.